shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-or-edit-psp-global-settings.md

 ## Price bucket currency

 This specifies the currency used for price buckets and **does not apply to Monetize Ad Server customers**.
 Specifically, targeting keys, not bids, are converted into the selected currency.
 Select the currency that aligns with the line items in your ad server.
-You can choose any currency supported by Xandr seen in [Currency Support](currency-support.md).
+You can choose any currency supported by Microsoft Advertising seen in [Currency Support](currency-support.md).

 > [!NOTE]
 > This is independent of your Monetize currency selection and only applies to Prebid Server Premium auctions.